rrainey/dropkick/README.md

 These devices are designed to be carried in a skydiver's breast pocket.
 The device loggs GPS position, barometric altitude, body rotation rates, and acceleration forces.
 Data is logged to a SD card for analysis on the ground.

-There are two board variants active in thie project: V4 SAM, is the board I use for skydiving.
-V5-CAM is a design repurposed for real-time use on a telescope poiting experiments.
+There are two board variants active in this project: V4 SAM, is the board I use for skydiving.
+V5-CAM is a design repurposed for real-time use on a telescope pointing experiments.
 See [CHANGELOG.md](CHANGELOG.md) for a more detailed history.

 ## Sponsorship
 I'd like to thank [PCBWay](https://www.pcbway.com/) for their generous sponsorship.
 PCBWay supplied prototype PCBs and solder stencils for the CAM variant of this project.
 My experience with PCBWay predates their sponsorship here.
 PCBWay has been a great choice for my projects.
 They deliver good PCBs and accurate stencils quickly.